Paper-wrapped votive candles are beautiful and cozy. Use recycled glass jars and old sheet music for an easy craft that makes a perfect gift.

 The best thing about long winter nights is how cozy they are.
 Every fall I am overcome with the need to brew pots of rooibos chai tea, light paper-wrapped votive candles, and listen to Joni Mitchell’s Blue, an album which is somehow symbolic of the longing that comes with the death of winter.

 The inspiration for this project came from a book that I found in a free library.
-It was a beautiful mix of pictures, poems and stories, yet not something that I was actually going keep on my bedside table.
-So I decided to use my favourite pages to decorate glass jars.
-The project quickly evolved from jars that could be used to hold buttons, seashells or sunflower seeds into votives for beeswax candles.
+It was a beautiful mix of pictures, poems, and stories, yet not something that I was actually going to keep on my bedside table.
+So I decided to use my favorite pages to decorate glass jars.
+The project quickly evolved from jars that could be used to hold buttons, seashells, or sunflower seeds into votives for beeswax candles.

 Decorating glass jars with paper is incredibly easy.
 In fact, the hardest part was deciding it was all right to vandalize a book for a craft.
 However, these paper-wrapped votives could be made with all sorts of different types of paper:

 - Vintage photographs

 Gluing paper to jars is really, really simple.
 In fact, it is so simple that Max and Una made votives for their teachers with minimal supervision.
 However, I did have to help with the candle-making portion of the projects.
 Melting wax is definitely the sort of activity that requires supervision!

 - Collect glass jars: This is a perfect way to reuse glass jars.
 I recommend using straight-sided jars because it’s easier to glue the paper onto a flat surface.

 - Remove the labels: Certain labels can be really hard to scrub off.
 If soap and water don’t work, try using a bit of oil or rubbing alcohol.
 Usually, one or the other will dissolve most labels.

 - Cut out whatever you are planning on gluing to the jar.